Mirabai Chanu

-Saikhom Mirabai Chanu (Meitei pronunciation: /sái.kʰom mi.ra.bái cə.nu/; born 8 August 1994) is an Indian weightlifter.
-27-year-old Mirabai Chanu lifted a total of 201 kg to win the Gold Medal at the CWG 2022.
-She won the silver medal at the 2020 Tokyo Olympics in the Women's 49 kg category.
-Mirabai Chanu has won the World Championships and multiple medals at the Commonwealth Games.
-She was awarded the Padma Shri by the Government of India for her contributions to the sport.
-She was awarded the sporting honour Major Dhyan Chand Khel Ratna by the Government of India in 2018.
+Mirabai Chanu Saikhom (born 9 August 1994) is an Indian weightlifter.
+She won the silver medal at the 2020 Tokyo Olympics in the women's 49 kg event.
+She has won gold medals at the World Championships and Commonwealth Games.
+She was awarded the Padma Shri and Khel Ratna Award by the Government of India in 2018.

-Chanu won the silver medal in the women's 48 kg weight class at the 2014 Commonwealth Games, Glasgow; she went on to break the games record en route to the gold medal at the 2018 edition of the event held in Gold Coast.
-Prior to the 2020 Summer Olympics, her biggest achievement came in 2017, when she won the gold medal at World Weightlifting Championships held in Anaheim, California.
-She is the current world record holder in Clean & Jerk in the 49 kg category.
+Chanu won the silver medal in the women's 48 kg weight class at the 2014 Commonwealth Games; she went on to break the games record en route to the gold medal at the 2018 Commonwealth Games.
+Prior to the 2020 Tokyo Olympics, her biggest achievement came in 2017, when she won a gold medal at the World Championships.
+She is a former world record holder in clean & jerk in the 49 kg category.
+In 2022, she joined I-League club NEROCA as its brand ambassador.

 Early life and background

-Saikhom Mirabai Chanu was born on 8 August 1994 in Nongpok Kakching about 30 km away from Imphal city, Manipur to a Meitei family, a warrior clan of that region.
-Chanu identified herself as a follower of Sanamahism but also stated she worships Hindu deities as well.
+Mirabai was born on 8 August 1994 in Nongpok Kakching about 30 km away from Imphal city, Manipur to a Meitei family, a warrior clan of that region.
+Chanu identified herself as a follower of Sanamahism and she also stated that she is follower of Hinduism as well.
 Her family identified her strength when she was just 12.
 She could easily carry a huge bundle of firewood home when her elder brother found it hard to even pick it up.

-Mirabai trained at the Sports Academy in Manipur.
+She trained at the Sports Academy in Manipur.
 She hitched rides with truck drivers carrying sand.
 After winning the Olympic medal, she invited the truck drivers to offer her gratitude and touched their feet as a sign of respect.